ppy/osu-wiki/news/2022-06-18-new-featured-artist-tokyo-machine.md

 Start mapping any of these **9** mind-blowing tunes from [**Tokyo Machine**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/276).
 That's a command, by the way.

 **Tokyo Machine** has been loved on osu! since the day he was introduced — almost literally.
-Witness this play of [OKAY](https://osu.ppy.sh/beatmapsets/508998), one of the first maps to enter the Loved category), then poke through the rest of these epic songs:
+Witness this play of [OKAY](https://osu.ppy.sh/beatmapsets/508998), one of the first maps to enter the Loved category, then poke through the rest of these epic songs:

 <div align="center">
     <video width="100%" controls>